wo-o29/ProgressiveHydration/README.md

 hydrate the page progressively.
 The header and the intro hydrate it at the beginning.
 The list of users hydrate when we scroll down.

-To the allow hydrate button is for let use to test before/after the allow the hydration operation.
+To allow hydrate button is for let use to test before/after the allow the hydration operation.

 <img src='assets/HomePage.png' alt='Home page screen shot'>